Stephen Anderson Email & Phone Number

 As an early starter, at the age of 15, started a one man show enterprise, writing custom software for local companies and local government.
 Running from business to business trying to get their business, understand their needs and created detailed requirements.
 Development platform was MS DOS platform and the applications were written in Turbo Pascal.
 Products included customer debt tracking, inventory tracking and the property tax database for the city of Chania.
 The last project was a word based quiz game for Creta TV Channel.

-Stephen Anderson Skills
+Stephen Anderson education

-Computer Studies
+Bsc, Computer Studies

-Electronic Engineering
+Bachelor Of Engineering (Beng), Electronic Engineering

-Mechical Engineering
+Bachelor Of Engineering (Beng), Mechical Engineering

-Frequently Asked Questions about Stephen Anderson
+Frequently asked questions about Stephen Anderson

 What company does Stephen Anderson work for?

-Stephen Anderson works for Givsly
+Stephen Anderson works for Givsly.

-What is Stephen Anderson's role at the current company?
+What is Stephen Anderson's role at Givsly?

 What is Stephen Anderson's email address?

-What is Stephen Anderson's direct phone number?
+What is Stephen Anderson's phone number?

 What schools did Stephen Anderson attend?